-In the 19th century when women got married they usually dropped out of the workforce.
+In the 19th century when women got married they usually left the workforce.
 They only spent a short time in paid work.
 Women worked as servants, shop assistants, seamstresses, nurses or teachers.

 The Dunedin Tailoresses’ Union was the first women’s union, formed in 1889.
 It fought for shorter working hours, better conditions and more pay.

 In 1914 the New Zealand Women Teachers’ Association was formed.
 Women were paid less than men for the same teaching job, and were not promoted to higher positions.

 The Nurses’ Association started in 1909, but it was not a union – it argued that nurses should be dedicated to their work, and opposed strikes and industrial action.

 Groups were set up by women protesting for the vote (suffragists).
 Some were connected to political parties.

 In 1896 the National Council of Women (NCW) became an umbrella group for women’s groups to provide a united and strong voice.